RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrange.md

   - @array-reply: label-value pairs (@bulk-string-reply, @bulk-string-reply)
     - By default, an empty array is reported
     - If `WITHLABELS` is specified, all labels associated with this time series are reported
-    - If `SELECTED_LABELS label...` is specified, the selected labels are reported
+    - If `SELECTED_LABELS label...` is specified, the selected labels are reported (null value when no such label defined)
   - @array-reply: timestamp-value pairs (@integer-reply, @simple-string-reply (double)): all samples/aggregations matching the range

 If `GROUPBY label REDUCE reducer` is specified: